 The 2005 Order applies to all premises and nearly every kind of building, structure, or open space.
-It does not apply to homes and flats individually but does apply to blocks or estates containing flats since these have common areas.
-The 2005 Order requirements are a statutory obligation and the Responsible Person risks fines or imprisonment (see Section 32 of Part 4 of the Order) if they don't comply.
-The primary requirement of the 2005 Order is for the Responsible Person to ensure a Fire Risk Assessment is carried out by a competent person.
+It does not apply to homes and flats individually, but does apply to blocks or estates containing flats, since these have common areas.
+The 2005 Order requirements are a statutory obligation and the Responsible Person risks fines or imprisonment (see Section 32 of Part 4 of the Order) if they fail to comply.

-The Act requires a Fire Risk Assessment to be carried out by a competent person (someone who has been trained specifically to carry out the Assessment).
+The Act legally requires a Fire Risk Assessment to be carried out by a competent person (someone who has been trained specifically to carry out the Assessment).
 The purpose of the Fire Risk Assessment is to investigate what potential dangers exist in the property and what courses of action are recommended to deal with them.
-The person(s) in control of the building have a responsibility is to show what has been done to minimise the dangers and what procedures are in place to manage potential fires should one occur.
+The person(s) in control of the building have a responsibility, to show what has been done to minimise the dangers and what procedures are in place, to manage potential fires should one occur.
 This should include drawing up a plan of action to deal with emergencies, protecting the property from flammable or explosive materials that may be stored on site, and holding regular reviews of the Fire Risk Assessment.

 The “responsible person” under the legislation is the Freeholder, Director of a Management Company and the Agents of these entities.
 The duty explicitly extends to all occupants including employees, visitors, contractors, and passers-by whom must be considered when preparing the Fire Risk Assessment.
 Even if your property has only recently been built, the requirements of the Act remain unchanged.
 A former Fire Certificate alone is no longer valid.